 It is very difficult to predict the course of multiple sclerosis.
 The type, duration, severity and impact of symptoms will vary from individual to individual.
 Some people will go for long periods with few or no symptoms whilst others will experience more frequent or persistent problems.

-- complete recovery from relapses
+- making a complete recovery from relapses

-- long intervals between relapses
+- having long intervals between relapses